Ready for What’s Ahead

 Prepared for work in a variety of sectors

-You’ll learn be a diverse thinker, detailed analyzer, proficient communicator, and accomplished researcher—equipped to discuss life’s important questions, address human problems, push the limits on the human potential, and persevere with a sense of global responsibility.
+You’ll learn be a diverse thinker, detailed analyzer, proficient communicator, and accomplished researcher—equipped to discuss life’s important questions, address human problems, and persevere with a sense of global responsibility.

 A degree that’s appealing to employers

 Employers know that liberal arts graduates can adapt, grow, and quickly learn new skills.
 They also appreciate the emphasis on public speaking, problem-solving, teamwork, and communication.